What Do Disability Judges Look For During an SSDI Hearing?

 Credibility and Honesty

 Judges assess how believable your statements are.
-If you exaggerate symptoms or give vague answers, it can hurt your case.
+If you exaggerate symptoms or give vague answers, it may negatively affect how your testimony is evaluated.
 Clear, honest descriptions of your limitations carry more weight.

 Impact on Work Ability